Osama-Yusuf/Linux-Apps-Installation-Scripts/DevOps/Automations.sh/README.md

 ## The following links will execute scripts without downloading them:
 ----

-## Docker Images & Containers Cleaner
+## Docker Images and Containers Cleaner
 Removes all none images & none containers and can be extended to do more with args.

 ### Install